weewx/weewx/docs_src/quickstarts/pip.md

     ```{ .shell .copy }
     # For Linux systems that use SysV init, e.g., Slackware, Devuan, and Puppy.
-    # This will install the init script, and set permissions for USB/serial
-    # communication.
-    sudo sh ~/weewx-data/scripts/setup-daemon.linux
-    # Start WeeWX
     sudo /etc/init.d/weewx start
     ```